legal resources necessary to hold negligent facilities accountable.

 If your loved one is the victim of abandonment, sexual assault, physical abuse, neglect, or harm while in the care of nursing staff, we encourage you to contact the Colorado Nursing Home Law Center Attorneys now for immediate legal intervention.
 Let our team of lawyers work on your family’s behalf to ensure your loved one is protected.
-Our law firm will use the law to obtain financial compensation to recover your monetary damages and hold those responsible for the harm legally accountable.La Villa Grande Care Center
+Our network of attorneys will use the law to obtain financial compensation to recover your monetary damages and hold those responsible for the harm legally accountable.La Villa Grande Care Center

 This long-term care home is a 96-certified bed center providing cares and services to residents of Grand Junction and Mesa County, Colorado.
 The "for profit" Medicare and Medicaid-participating facility is located at: